Our Curriculum

 English Curriculum Intent

-Our KS3 English curriculum allows are students to explore a variety fiction and non-fiction accessible texts in order to enrich their understanding of the world around them.
-This includes; 19th century fiction texts, contemporary fiction texts, poetry snippets from various genres, topics, cultures, traditions, and play texts spanning from pre-19th century to the 21st century as well as a range of functional non-fiction reading texts and writing extracts.
-We focus on both communication and writing in order to enable our students to share their opinions and ideas with others.
+Our KS3 English curriculum allows our students to explore a variety of accessible fiction and non-fiction texts in order to enrich their understanding of the world around them.
+This includes: 19th century fiction texts, contemporary fiction texts, poetry snippets from various genres, topics, cultures, traditions, and play texts spanning from pre-19th century to the 21st century, as well as a range of functional non-fiction reading texts and writing extracts.

-At Key Stage 4, pupils follow pathways most appropriate to each student’s individual need; enabling their achievements to be accredited through suitable qualifications tailored to them.
-All pupils access our Entry Level Certificate in English, whilst our most able students work towards an English Language GCSE qualification.
+At Key Stage 4, pupils follow pathways most appropriate to each student’s individual need, enabling their achievements to be accredited through suitable qualifications tailored to them.
+All pupils access our Entry Level Certificate in English, whilst some may work towards an English Language GCSE qualification.

-Once a week, we have our beloved book club where staff and students can bond over a shared passion.
-This could be fitness magazines, cook books, favourite authors, favourite genres and more.
+On Fridays, we have our beloved book club where staff and students can bond over a shared passion.
+This could be fitness magazines, cook books, favourite authors or favourite genres.
 It is important that staff are able to be role models and promote the love of reading.
 We run monthly reading challenges in which staff and students have the opportunity to gain their house team points and work towards a chance of winning the end of year reading day out.

-Across all Key Stages, we aim to foster independence, empowerment and resilience by developing our student’s abilities to communicate effectively; encouraging them to become ambitious and aspirational in all that they do.
+Across all Key Stages, we aim to foster independence, empowerment and resilience by developing our student’s abilities to communicate effectively, encouraging them to become ambitious and aspirational in all that they do.
+Communication is at the heard of our curriculum; we focus on enabling our students to share their opinions and ideas with others, giving them a voice within their communities.

 Click here to view the English Curriculum